What Is the Difference Between Dementia and Alzheimer’s?

 Sundowner’s syndrome is another symptom of dementia.
 As Mayo Clinic puts it, “Sundowning isn’t a disease, but a group of symptoms that occur at a specific time of the day that may affect people with dementia, such as Alzheimer’s disease.”

-Hopefully this article has helped clear up the difference between dementia and Alzheimer’s along with some of the other questions around the subject, we hope you have a clearer understanding of the facts.
+Having cleared up the difference between dementia and Alzheimer’s along with some of the other questions around the subject, we hope you have a clearer understanding of the facts.
 At the end of the day, professional care can make living with dementia significantly more manageable.
-If you have any further questions at all about dementia, dealing with symptoms, or finding a home with the right level of care, please don’t hesitate to reach out.
+If you have any further questions about dementia, dealing with symptoms, or finding a home with the right level of care, please don’t hesitate to reach out.